digst/cloud/design.md

 Specifically, the Platform Consumer establishes processes for on-boarding data consumers and SIT provides a back-end service to generate and store API keys and contact information.
 The API Key management should be generic and be used for all applications that share public data with private businesses and the public in general.

-**[Existing IAM]** Identities and access rights necessary for development of applications and operation of platform are store in SITs prefered central Identify and Access Management system.
+**[Existing IAM]** Identities and access rights necessary for development of applications and operation of platform are storde in SITs prefered central Identify and Access Management system.

 #### System Administration
 Existing SIT SysAdm tools are chosen for the support of the operation of an environment dominated by Windows OS.
-However the GovCloud will be based on Linux and employees are not expected to operate in both environments.
-Furthermore the 24/7 operation might require employess to work from home or on the road.
+However the GovCloud will be based on Linux and employees are not expected to operate in both environments [DENNE HER FORSTÅR JEG IKKE].
+Furthermore the 24/7 operation might require employees to work from home or on the road.

 **[SysAdm tooling]** GovCloud operators choose tools suitable for automation and remote management based on individual experiences.